 The lines are open Monday to Saturday 9am – 6pm.

 Household waste and recycling

-Visitors to all Household Recycling centres are required to prebook their visit in order to gain access to the sites.
-Social distancing will be required on-site, and in order to minimise queues and waiting times the number of booking slots available will be limited.
+Yes - all five county council sites are now open.
+Visitors to all HRCs are required to pre-book their visit in order to gain access to the sites.
+Social distancing is required on site, and in order to minimise queues and waiting times the number of booking slots available is limited.

 Service updates will be posted on gloucestershirerecycles.com